devneelesh921/Documentation/OT MS Understanding/Employee-api/Employee-documentation.md

 ScyllaDB is the primary persistent database for the Employee API, responsible for storing all core employee-related data, such as employee details, locations, and designations.

 ### Why ScyllaDB?

-- High Performance & Scalability: ScyllaDB is a high-performance NoSQL database compatible with Apache Cassandra but optimized for lower latencies and higher throughput.
-It is ideal for applications needing quick data access at scale.
-- Distributed Architecture: Designed for scalability, ScyllaDB’s distributed nature enables it to manage large volumes of data across multiple nodes, ensuring both high availability and durability.
-- Fault Tolerance: ScyllaDB’s architecture supports replication and partitioning, making it resilient to failures and ensuring that data is safe even if a node goes down.
-ScyllaDB is chosen for this API to provide a reliable and performant data storage solution capable of handling significant data loads, which is crucial as the employee data grows.
+ScyllaDB is a high-performance NoSQL database compatible with Apache Cassandra, optimized for lower latencies and higher throughput, making it ideal for applications requiring fast data access at scale.
+Its distributed architecture allows it to manage large volumes of data across multiple nodes, ensuring scalability, high availability, and durability.
+Additionally, ScyllaDB’s fault-tolerant design supports replication and partitioning, providing resilience to failures and safeguarding data even during node outages.
+This database was chosen for the Employee API to deliver a reliable, efficient storage solution capable of handling substantial data loads as the employee dataset grows.
+For a detailed setup, see the (https://github.com/avengers-p11/Documentation/blob/main/OT%20MS%20Understanding/ScyllaDB/Scylladb-documentation.md)

 ### 2. Redis
 Redis serves as an in-memory caching layer to enhance performance by storing frequently accessed data temporarily.